BasinCheck vs Excel for Safety Audits

 What Teams Say About Spreadsheet Safety Systems

-Common challenges with paper and spreadsheet-based safety systems.
+What do safety managers say?
+Here are common challenges with paper and spreadsheet-based safety systems.

 “Excel works until an inspector asks for proof of follow-ups.
 Then it turns into a scramble.”